vintagewang/vintagewang/README.md

 Today, cloud platforms have transformed these physical constraints into highly flexible resources that can be scaled by simply calling an API.
 Motivated by this evolution, my team and I have reimagined Kafka and RocketMQ using a cloud-native and cloud-first approach.
 Our goal is to provide developers with a next-generation messaging and streaming platform that offers on-demand usage, zero maintenance, and optimal cost efficiency.

 Currently, my team and I are fully committed to our new project, [AutoMQ](https://github.com/AutoMQ/automq).
-We are dedicating all our efforts to ensure its success and to deliver exceptional value to our stakeholders.
+We are dedicating all our efforts to ensure its success.